Park Ji-hoon: Produce 101 and Wanna One

-Less active in the entertainment industry in his teen years, Park began training to become an idol singer under SM Entertainment and Fantagio.
+Park began training to become an idol singer under SM Entertainment and Fantagio.
 Due to a knee injury, he did not make it to the final line up of Fantagio's boy group Astro and subsequently transferred to Maroo Entertainment.

-2017–2018: Produce 101 and Wanna One

 In 2017, Park represented Maroo Entertainment in the second season of Produce 101.
-He experienced a sudden rise in popularity after going viral as "wink boy (ko: 윙크남)", after the introductory "It's Me (Pick Me)" stage on M Countdown, even before the show had started airing.
-Consequently, Park's participation in the survival show received extensive media attention to the extent that his self-made aegyo catchphrase "save you in my heart (ko: 내 마음 속에 저장)" trended on social media and was used by various companies for marketing purposes.
+He experienced a sudden rise in popularity after going viral as "wink boy (윙크남)", after the introductory "It's Me (Pick Me)" stage on M Countdown, even before the show had started airing.
+Consequently, Park's participation in the survival show received extensive media attention to the extent that his self-made aegyo catchphrase "save you in my heart (내 마음 속에 저장)" trended on social media and was used by various companies for marketing purposes.

 The phrase was later crowned as the best catchphrase of 2017 by KOCCA.
 Furthermore, Park received offers from various companies to become their advertisement model while the show was still being aired, and it was later revealed that Park had signed an exclusive contract with Maroo Entertainment before the show had started.
 He finished second, which made him a member of the project boy group Wanna One under YMC Entertainment.
 Wanna One disbanded on December 31, 2018, and officially completed activities after their sold out 4-day final concert series 'Therefore' that ran from January 24 to 27 at Gocheok Sky Dome.

-2019: Solo debut, first Asian tour, and return to acting

-On March 26, Park released his debut EP as a soloist, O'Clock, with the lead single "L.O.V.E".
-Park Jihoon took his first-ever solo music show win with his debut album "L.O.V.E" on KBS Music Bank on April 5, 2019.
-The same month, Park was cast in JTBC's historical drama Flower Crew: Joseon Marriage Agency, which was aired on September 16.
-Park received praise for his great acting skills and got many positive reviews for his first drama since the start of his career as a soloist.
-Park Jihoon, topping the list, ranked No. 1 in drama cast hot topic for 8 consecutive weeks (Good Data – Drama Actors Category and Racoi ranking) on his Flower Crew drama airing (2 months).

-On December 4, Park released his second EP, 360, and its lead single of the same name.